-Everytime you create a Flow, a Slate is automatically generated, so the first thing we need to do is delete any existing Slates based on that Flow.
+Every time you create a new Flow, the sequence of Steps in a workflow is automatically generated, so the first thing we need to do is delete any existing workflows based on that Flow.
 This requirement makes sense, it means that no one using airSlate can change the conditions of a contract or agreement after it is already been signed.
 It protects you and it protects consumers.

-To find our Flow, we can go to our Dashboard and either find the Flow in our Recent Flows or in All Flows.
-Then by selecting the three-dotted button on the correct Flow, select Configure Flow.
+To find our Flow, we can go to our Dashboard and either find the template in our Recents or in All Templates.
+Then by selecting the three-dotted button on the correct template, select Configure Template.

-This will take you to the first page you were on when creating your Flow, where you can add documents, forms, surveys, contracts, spreadsheets, welcome forms, authentication forms, request attachments, or process payments.
+This will take you to the first page you were on when configuring your workflow, where you can add documents, forms, surveys, contracts, spreadsheets, welcome forms, authentication forms, request attachments, or process payments.

-If you do not have any Slates for this Flow, you can select Edit Fillable Fields to return to the editor and fix your conditional logic, correct mistakes, or whatever it is that you need to do.
+If you do not have any workflow sequence set up for this Flow, you can select Edit Fillable Fields to return to the editor and fix your conditional logic, correct mistakes, or whatever it is that you need to do.

 You might be wondering, how in the world did we end up here?
 The answer is quite simple, let’s do a brief overview to get you Flowing.

-On your Dashboard, you will find a button titled Create New Flow on the top-left, let’s do that now, and select Create from Scratch.
+On your Dashboard, you will find a button titled Create New Flow on the top-left.
+You can save it as a Template later by clicking the respective button.